deniskyashif/blog/content/posts/ddd-integration-events.md

 Ordering still owns this boundary-specific contract.
 Another boundary may require a different integration event derived from the same domain event.

-A related mistake is to over-share by serializing the producer's object graph, letting the payload follow every association.
+Another possibility is to serialize the producer's object graph, letting the payload follow every association.

 ```json
 {